Extended MinP Tests for Global and Multiple testing: Introduction

 The remainder of the paper is organized as follows.
-We motivate and illustrate EMinP tests in Section \ref{s:ills}.
-We then present EMinP tests in a more general setting in Section \ref{s:test} where some properties concerning EMinP tests are studied.
-In Section \ref{s:app} simulation studies are provided to examine the performance of EMinP tests compared with other tests.
-Section \ref{s:realapp} provides a real data application for testing the effects that exercise has on seven biometric measures based on the data published in \cite{chagne09}.
+We motivate and illustrate our combined test in the case of a multivariate normal location model in Section \ref{s:ills}.
+We then present the combined test in a more general setting in Section \ref{s:test} where some properties concerning the combined test are established.
+In Section \ref{s:app} simulation studies are provided to examine the performance of the combined test compared with other tests.
+Section \ref{s:realapp} provides two real data applications.
 Concluding remarks are made in Section \ref{s:concl}.
-Proofs are presented in the appendix.
+Proofs are presented in a supplementary file accompanying the paper.